jimwins/titi/docs/configuration.rst

 Setting: ``caching``

-Idiorm can cache the queries it executes during a request.
+Titi can cache the queries it executes during a request.
 To enable query caching, set the ``caching`` option to ``true`` (it is ``false`` by default).